lorandkis/Bopr-Dice/README.md

 ## Author

-Bóper Dice is developed by Lorand Kis.
+Bóbr Dice is developed by Lorand Kis.

 ## Copywrite